Minhwritecode/Michat/README.md

 - **Member management** → Add/remove, change roles, toggle chat permissions
 - **Invite system** → Generate and share invite codes
 - **Private messages** → Send direct messages within groups
+ - **Pinned Groups** → Click pin icon on a group card to keep it on top of your group list
+ - **Group Typing Indicators** → See up to 2–3 members typing in list and in chat header

+#### Polls in Group Chat
+- Create a poll in a group via the + menu in the message input
+- The poll is posted as a message card in the chat timeline automatically
+- Members can vote in-place; results update accordingly

 #### Story System
 - **Create stories** → Add text and media content